frec3044/git-quarto-intro/README.md

 7. Save file as "assignment1.Rmd"
 8. Commit to your Rmd file using the Git tab at the top right pane using a useful commit message.
 If this is the first time using Git on your computer, then you will need to provide your email (the you used to create a GitHub account) and username (your GitHub user name) to the terminal.
 Paste the following in your terminal (the terminal tab is on the bottom left pane).
 ```
-add code
+  git config --global user.email "you@example.com"
 ```
 and
 ```
-add code
+  git config --global user.name "Your Name"
 ```
 9. Change output to `github_document`
 10. Knit (found on the top left pane) the document a to github_document
 11. Commit the Rmd and md documents to git.
 12. Push to your repository on GitHub.
 You will be prompted for your user name (or email) and your password.
-You GitHub password is [add info for setting up creds]